 Who’s with me on launching some sort of food Olympics in the near future?
 Except we can’t make money from it since the Olympics organization basically won’t let you use any words of phrases that may potentially be associated with the games for money making purposes.
 Probably I shouldn’t have even mentioned it in this post.
 But how can you be a lifestyle blogger and not mention the USA gymnastics team at least once??
 Right??

-For now, I’ll just award myself my own little pink drink medal, while I wait for the official committee to recognize me.
+For now, I’ll just award myself my own little pink drink medal, while I wait for the official committee to recognize me and sip on this strawberry gazpacho.
 And I’ll continue my pink fruit obsession for the next few weeks.
 I actually have another recipe in the works… It’s not a drink (or “liquid”), but it will hopefully be all kinds of summer pretty.